Kreplach

-Kreplach (from קרעפּלעך) are small dumplings filled with ground meat, mashed potatoes or another filling, usually boiled and served in chicken soup, though they may also be served fried.
-They are similar to Polish and Ukrainian uszka, Russian pelmeni, Italian ravioli or tortellini, German Maultaschen, and Chinese jiaozi and wonton.
-The dough is traditionally made of flour, water and eggs, kneaded and rolled out thin.
+Kreplach (from קרעפּלעך) are small dumplings in Ashkenazi Jewish cuisine filled with ground meat, mashed potatoes or another filling, usually boiled and served in chicken soup, though they may also be served fried.
+They are similar to other types of dumpling, such as Polish pierogi, Polish and Ukrainian uszka, Russian pelmeni, Italian ravioli or tortellini, German Maultaschen, and Chinese jiaozi and wonton.
+The dough is traditionally made of flour, water and eggs, kneaded and rolled out into thin sheets.
 Some modern-day cooks use frozen dough sheets or wonton wrappers.
 Ready-made kreplach are also sold in the kosher freezer section of supermarkets.

 History

 In Ashkenazi Jewish homes, kreplach are traditionally served on Rosh Hashanah, at the pre-fast meal before Yom Kippur, and on Hoshana Rabbah and Simchat Torah.
+According to Kabbalah, it is customary to eat kreplach during these days because they are days of judgment, and we seek divine mercy.
+Therefore, we eat meat covered in dough—the meat symbolizes the attribute of strict justice, while the white dough represents kindness and divine compassion.
+In this way, we symbolically ask God to envelop the severity of judgment with mercy.

 Kreplach with vegetarian or dairy fillings are also eaten on Purim because the hidden nature of the kreplach interior mimics the "hidden" nature of the Purim miracle.
 In many communities, meat-filled kreplach are served on Purim.
 A variety with a sweet cheese filling is served as a starter or main dish in dairy meals, specifically on Shavuot.
 Fried kreplach are also a popular dish on Chanukah because they are fried in oil, which references the oil miracle of Chanukah.

 Stuffed pasta may have migrated from Venice to the Ashkenazi Jews in Germany during the 14th century.